Olympus E-5 versus Olympus E-420

 Both the E-5 and the E-420 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Olympus E-5 and the Olympus E-5?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 11% higher linear resolution.